AldaronLau/zoitei/pages/script.md

 characters are CV (consonant-vowel).

 The Zoitei script is written right-to-left, like Arabic.
-The consonants with no diacritics are the sonorants (m, n, q, l, c, r).
+The consonants with no diacritics are the sonorants (l, c, r, m, n, q).
 The plosive diacritic turns it into a plosive (p, t, k, b, d, g), the unpalatalized diacritic into an unpalatalized fricative or stop (f, s, x, v, z, ň), and the palatalized diacritic into a palatalized fricative (þ, š, ł, w, ž, ř).
 Consonant clusters